leapdao/sparse-merkle-tree/proof-data-provider/README.md

 {"jsonrpc":"2.0", "id":24, "result":117215783947}
 ```

-The response's result is your tree's INDEX into provider's database.
+The response is your tree's INDEX into provider's database.
 You need to save it.
 You will use it in all your next interactions with your sparse-merkle-tree.

 ## UpdateTree block:

 ### Method - `updateTreeManually`.
 If you set up your tree manually, you are able to update it manually.
 You should send POST request with corresponding data inside it.
 The data must be an object with keys `index` (you received index of your tree when you created it using "addTreeManually" method) and `leaves` (leaves must contain only new data, if values of already existing keys was changed, this key/value pairs must be included).
 The value's data type must be `number` and `object` (`{}`) accordingly.

-  Example of request's data:
+  Example of the request payload:
   ```
   {"jsonrpc":"2.0", "method": "updateTreeManually", "params": {"index":307534184564, "leaves": {"0x0000000000000000000000000000000000000005": "0x0000000000000000000000000000000000000000000000000000000000000007", "0x0000000000000000000000000000000000000002": "0x0000000000000000000000000000000000000000000000000000000000000003"} }, "id":32}
   ```